-Five (5) boreholes were advanced to depths of between 6.70 and 8.25 m below existing grade, and monitoring wells were installed at each borehole location (labelled Boreholes 1 to 5), on January 16 and 17, 2024.
-A supplemental investigation was completed on September 11 and 12, 2024, during which five (5) additional boreholes/monitoring wells (labelled Boreholes 101 to 105) were drilled and installed to depths between 8.10 and 9.60 m below grade.
+Five (5) boreholes were advanced to depths of between 5.20 and 8.25 m below existing grade, and monitoring wells were installed at each borehole location (labelled Boreholes 4 to 8), between January 15 to 17, 2024.
+A supplemental investigation was completed, between September 9 and 12, 2024, during which eight (8) additional boreholes/monitoring wells (labelled Boreholes 106 to 113) were drilled and installed to a depth of 6.55 m below grade.
 The borehole/monitoring well locations are illustrated on the Borehole Location Plan, Drawing No. 1, which is included in Appendix B.

-The field investigation program was conducted under the supervision of a member of our engineering team who logged the subsurface conditions encountered at the boreholes, effected the subsurface sampling and testing, and monitored the groundwater conditions.
+The field investigation program was conducted under the supervision of a member of our engineering team, who logged the subsurface conditions encountered at the boreholes, effected the subsurface sampling and testing, and monitored the groundwater conditions.
 The boreholes were advanced using a track-mounted drilling rig, supplied, and operated by a specialized contractor.
 The drill rig was equipped with continuous flight augers and standard soil sampling equipment.
 Underground utilities were located prior to commencing the field work program.